inveniosoftware/docs-invenio-rdm/docs/use/requests.md

 #### Auto-saved drafts

-Your new comment drafts are automatically saved as you type.
+Your new comment drafts are automatically saved as you type, preventing loss of your comments if you accidentally navigate away from the page.

+##### Limitations
 The draft is saved locally in your browser and is **not** synchronised to your account.
-This means your draft will not show up on a different device or browser.
-It can also be lost if you're using a browser in a temporary session on a kiosk computer or if you clear your browser's storage.
+This means your draft will not show up on a different device or browser, and can be lost if you clear your browser's storage.

-The comment draft is also **not deleted when you log out of your account**, and will show up once you log in again.
-It isn't user-specific, so any other user on the same computer and browser will see your draft.
-If you're using a shared computer, make sure to delete drafts or [clear your browser storage](https://www.aboutcookies.org/how-to-manage-and-delete-cookies) after you are done.
-In-progress edits to existing comments are not saved.
+Additionally, in-progress edits to existing comments are not saved.

 !!!
 Warning
     Don't rely on auto-saving for storing drafts of long comments over an extended period of time.